 Group Health Insurance

-In the event that you, your spouse, or parent(s) receive employee health benefits through the workplace, it is worth trying to use.
-Though these plan seem to be increasing in cost over time, they continue to be the most common form of health insurance in the country.
-These plans do not have the strict underwriting guidelines of an individual plan, and they will cover the necessary testing and prescriptions an epileptic requires to function normally.
+In the event that you, your spouse, or parent(s) receive employee health benefits through the workplace, it is worth considering.
+Though these plans are increasing in cost over time, they continue to be the most common form of health insurance in the country.
+Employer-sponsored plans do not prevent anyone with a condition from obtaining coverage, and they may cover the necessary testing and prescriptions an epileptic requires to function normally depending on the insurer.

 Employers typically offer HMO plans, which connect you to a specific network of providers for all of your health care services.
 This can be limiting in certain regions if a specialist or certain facility is needed for epilepsy tests and treatment and is not part of your HMO.
-If you do have access to employer benefits, make sure you check the health plan’s provider network for more information.
+If you do have access to employer benefits, make sure you review the health plan’s provider network, schedule of benefits and amount of coverage provided before you decide to enroll.
+Also, it is especially important for epileptics to stay covered at all times, and the waiting period imposed by group plans can last up to three months in some cases.
+Sign up for individual health insurance in the meantime to receive comprehensive coverage.

 Medicaid & CHIP

-Each state offers a Medicaid and a Children’s Health Insurance Program (CHIP) for low-income children, families, pregnant women, and aged or disabled persons.
-Income restrictions are varied in every state, though if accepted, benefits begin immediately and provide coverage for prescriptions, preventive care, and all medically necessary treatment.
+Each state offers Medicaid and the Children’s Health Insurance Program (CHIP) for low-income children, families, pregnant women and aged or disabled persons.
+Some states allow childless adults with low income to enroll, as well.
+Income restrictions are varied in every state, though if accepted, benefits begin immediately and provide coverage for prescriptions, preventive care and all medically necessary treatment.
 Children up to age 18 with a family income over the limit for Medicaid can obtain coverage through CHIP, which covers the same health care services.

 Medicaid also has a program called Medically Needy, for those who spend enough on health care to be considered eligible for assistance.
 This also varies by state, and it will provide assistance with your medical bills but not provide full Medicaid benefits or act as a comprehensive health plan.